26 Funny Names for Groups of Animals That Are Totally Real

 Ivan Godal/Shutterstock

-A Husk of Hares
+A husk of hares

 How to remember: The husk of hares ate corn husks at dusk, wondering whether a colony of rabbits would join them.
-If you love bunnies, check out these cute bunny pictures ASAP.

 Group Goldfish isolate on a gray background